The Blue Mountains National Park is one of the most spectacular places to visit in Australia.

 If you’re looking to escape the crowds and find secluded hiking tracks and lookout spots, the Porters Pass hike is the one for you.

 It’s for the more adventurous traveler – those that enjoy going off the beaten track!

 You start the hike at the corner of Bundarra Street and Eveleigh Avenue in Blackheath.
 It’s a loop trail that takes around 3 hours to complete.

-Porters Pass is a great addition to your Blue Mountains itinerary as it’s vastly different from the hike you did on day one.
+Porters Pass is a great addition to your Blue Mountains itinerary as it’s vastly different from the hike on day one.
 It’s far more rugged and raw and is a good mix of exposed trail and bush walk with sheer drops along the way.

 You can follow my step-by-step Porters Pass hiking route, which will take you to epic lookout points, with the highlight being the jaw-dropping canyon at the end of the trail.